geerlingguy/ansible-role-java/README.md

 Available variables are listed below, along with default values:

     java_packages:
-      - java-1.6.0-openjdk
+      - java-1.7.0-openjdk

 Set the version/development kit of Java to install, along with any other necessary Java packages.
 Some other options include are included in the distribution-specific files in this role's 'defaults' folder.
-Note that you **must** include this variable in order to have the proper version of Java installed, due to cross-platform compatibility issues (see: [Issue #8121](https://github.com/ansible/ansible/issues/8121)).

 ## Dependencies